stephenplusplus/spp.params/readme.md

       console.log('This is a custom warning message!', message);
     };

-    // You must specify `parameters` as an array of object in the following
+    // You must specify `parameters` as an array of objects in the following
     // format...
     //
-    // parameter {string}  The case-insensitive url parameter you want to cache.
+    // name     {string}  The case-insensitive url parameter you want to cache.
     // required {boolean} Should your application display a warning if this
     //                    parameter isn't specified?
     SessionServiceProvider.parameters = [
       {
         name: 'userId',